falconmick/tdd-demo/packages/slide/slides.md

 <h1 style="text-wrap: nowrap" v-drag="'itDepends'">It Depends</h1>

 <!--
-The answer to this is everybody's favourite; it depends; however this time we get to complete that sentence by saying it depends on you team.
+The answer to this is everybody's favourite; **it depends**; however, this time we get to complete that sentence by saying
+**it depends on your team**.

-One of the biggest mistake any new developer, no matter the seniority, can make when joining a new team is to try and uproot an established team coding approach and replace it with their own.
+One of the **biggest mistakes** any new developer, no matter the seniority, can make when joining a new team is to try and
+**uproot an established team coding approach** and replace it with their own.

-Does that mean if you join a team, and they have no real testing strategy, just a few tests here and there that that you cannot come in and improve things?
+Does that mean if you join a team, and they have **no real testing strategy**, just **a few tests here and there**, that
+you cannot come in and **improve things**?
 -->

 ---